Evaluating and Presenting Claims for Pain That Is Difficult to Diagnose

 September 16, 2016

 Murphy Battista LLP is proud to be sponsoring three upcoming webinars presented by Pain BC.
 Pain BC webinars are updated monthly and led by clinicians who deal with topics relevant to people suffering with the burden of chronic pain.
-Recent webinars have focused on: Yoga for People in Pain, Psychological…Continue Reading
+Pain BC is a non-profit, volunteer-driven organization that seeks to reduce…Continue Reading

 The Plaintiff’s Credibility – Facebook Tactics